cloudytuts/website/content/en/tutorials/kubernetes/kubernetes-network-policy.md

   - Egress
 ```

+### What is an ingress and egress policy
+Unless you have a networking background, you may not have learned about ingress and egress traffic.
+Ingress is any incoming traffic to your Kubernetes cluster, while egress is any outgoing traffic.

+To control access to your services and pods, an ingress rule should be created to allow incoming traffic over a specific protocol and port.
+An egress rule should be set up to permit traffic leaving your server or pod to a IP address range, and over a specific protocol and port.

+For example, in this tutorial we want to apply an ingress rule to our MySQL pod that only accepts traffic from our WordPress pods over TCP port 3306.
+We also want to enforce a ingress rule to our WordPress pods that permits TCP port 80 and 443, as these are the only ports connections should be allowed.

 ### Ingress Policy Rules
 Within in the spec of a network policy manifest we define our ingress rules